A matching principle for power transfer in Stochastic Thermodynamics: The Brownian Gyrator

 that in this case consitutes the system dynamics.
 The non-conservative force is of the form $f=\Omega\Sigma^{-1}(t)X_t$, with $\Omega$ a skew-symmetric matrix; it plays no role in \eqref{eq:Lyapunov} (i.e., it cancels out) due to the skew symmetry $\Omega+\Omega^\prime=0$.

-At any point in time, the total energy of the system is $E=\int U \rho \, dx dy$.
-The system exchanges energy with the environment either through the external forcing (work differential in \eqref{eq:work-p}), or through heat transfer to and from the two thermal baths (heat differential in \eqref{eq:heat-p}).
-Specifically, the first of these contributions has two terms, one due to changes in the potential and another due to the non-conservative force,
+At any point in time, the total energy of the system is $E=\int U(x) \rho(t,x) dx$.
+The system exchanges energy with the environment either through the external non-conservative forcing (work differential in \eqref{eq:work-p}), or through heat transfer to and from the two thermal baths (heat differential in \eqref{eq:heat-p}).
+Specifically, the first of these contributions reads~\cite{sekimoto2010stochastic, seifert2012stochastic},

-and represents work\footnote{Here, $\dbar$ indicates an imperfect differential, where its integral depends on the chosen path and not only on the end points.}.
-On the other hand, the heat uptake from the thermal baths is
+and represents work\footnote{Here, ``$\circ$" denotes Stratonovich integration, while $\dbar$ indicates an imperfect differential, where its integral depends on the chosen path and not only on the end points.}.
+Upon writing this expression in It$\rm\hat{o}$ form and using \eqref{eq:2dlangevin}, we obtain

+where we have used the It$\rm\hat{o}$ rule and integrated by parts.
+Here, ${\rm Jac}(f)$ denotes the Jacobian of $f$.